Javier Burrai

-Javier Nicolás Burrai (born 9 October 1990) is a footballer who plays as a goalkeeper for Argentine Primera División club Talleres.
+Javier Nicolás Burrai (born 9 October 1990) is a footballer who plays as a goalkeeper for club Millonarios F.C.
 Born in Argentina, he plays for the Ecuador national team.

 International career

 Burrai was naturalized as Ecuadorian in November 2023 after years in the country.
 He was called up to the Ecuador national team that month for a set of 2026 FIFA World Cup qualification matches.

 He made his debut on 24 March 2024 in a friendly against Italy.